Bright pearly whites AND daily coffee? What’s the secret?? Professional teeth whitening.

 Why Whiten Your Teeth?

-According to a national survey from the American Dental Association (ADA) and Crest® and Oral B®, the smile outranked eyes, hair and the body as the most attractive physical feature.
-But many people keep their smiles to themselves, embarrassed by yellowed or stained teeth.
+According to a national survey from the American Dental Association (ADA), Crest®, and Oral B®, the smile outranked eyes, hair, and the body as the most attractive physical feature!
+Sadly, many people keep their smiles to themselves, embarrassed by yellowed or stained teeth.

 Many factors can cause your teeth to become discolored:

 •Antibiotics – The use of antibiotics during childhood, or exposure to high levels of fluoride or tetracycline can cause dull or discolored teeth.

 •Certain foods – Oranges, carrots and other foods can yellow teeth, as can coffee, tea, and foods and drinks with tannins (like red wine).

 •Tobacco – Both smoking and chewing can lead to an unsightly smile.